Role-playing game: Electronic media

 An adventurer finds a teleportation portal while exploring a dungeon in the role-playing video game Falcon's Eye.

 Tabletop role-playing games have been translated into a variety of electronic formats.
 As early as 1974, the same year as the release of Dungeons & Dragons, unlicensed versions of it were developed on mainframe university systems under titles such as dnd and Dungeon.
 These early computer RPGs influenced all of electronic gaming, as well as spawning the role-playing video game genre.
 Some authors divide digital role-playing games into two intertwined groups: single-player games using RPG-style mechanics, and multiplayer games incorporating social interaction.

 Single-player

 Single-player role-playing video games form a loosely defined genre of computer and console games with origins in role-playing games such as Dungeons & Dragons, on which they base much of their terminology, settings, and game mechanics.
 This translation changes the experience of the game, providing a visual representation of the world but emphasizing statistical character development over collaborative, interactive storytelling.
+For example, a series that was majorly influenced by Dungeons & Dragons was Final Fantasy, especially Final Fantasy I. It follows a party of four with their own customizable class, as well as including a roster of monsters heavily inspired by preexisting monsters from D&D. Another series with a clear connection to D&D is Baldur's Gate.
+From the world being directly taken from D&D to the character creation system including different classes, races, and alignment chart.
+A dice system with turn based battles have also been used throughout the entire series as well.

+Single-player role-playing video games typically follows a story that the player progress through by completing objectives, challenges, and/or interacting with the game's mechanics.
+The perceived challenge of the game can impact how the player can immerse themselves within the game's narrative.